remigioh/hello-world/README.md

 In my Job at “System Plus” I became responsible for developing its Website with HTML, CSS, and JavaScript.
 Once finished this, I assume the administration of the Website and I began to teach Web Development, in 2000.

-I learned PHP and MySQL, I selected Moodle as the platform of eLearning for “System Plus” in 2006.
+I learned PHP and MySQL, I setup the platform of eLearning for “System Plus” with Moodle in 2006.

 I led the teams in developing a new Web site and the Academic Information System for “Sistemas Interactivos” with PHP and MySQL in 2007.